Fujifilm GF 55mm f/1.7 R WR Review

 2 aspherical and 2 ED elements

-The lens feels rock solid and especially the aperture ring has me impressed with a wonderful transition from stop to stop with just the right amount of friction.
+The lens feels rock solid, and the aperture ring especially impresses me with its wonderful transition from stop to stop with just the right amount of friction.

 In Action

-The elephant in the room in regards to the GF 55mm f/1.7 has to do with autofocus performance.
-But before I get further into this please keep in mind I use the GFX 50R, Fujifilm’s first-generation GFX camera with contrast-detect autofocus.
-Newer GFX cameras, such as the GFX 100S, GFX 100, and GFX 100 II have phase-detect autofocus and will most likely perform better.
+The elephant in the room regarding the GF 55mm f/1.7 has to do with autofocus performance.
+But before I get further into this, please keep in mind that I use the GFX 50R, Fujifilm’s first-generation GFX camera with contrast-detect autofocus.
+Newer GFX cameras, such as the GFX 100S, GFX 100, and GFX 100 II, have phase-detect autofocus and will most likely perform better.

-For about 90% of the photos you see in this review autofocus performance is not an issue and for the most part, the style of images I have captured is also not very demanding on the AF system.
+For about 90% of the photos in this review, autofocus performance is not an issue, and the style of images I have captured is also not very demanding on the AF system.

-However, for a few portraits, I attempted the AF just went dead cold and would not even remotely focus on the face.
-At times it would also hunt to grab focus.
+However, when I attempted a few portraits, the AF just went dead cold and would not even remotely focus on the face.
+At times, it would also hunt to grab focus.

-In some cases, I had to turn to manual focusing to get my images in focus.
-No biggy, as I am used to it after using several manual focus lenses in the past year or so.
+Sometimes, I had to turn to manual focusing to get my images in focus.
+This was no problem, as I was used to it after using several manual-focus lenses in the past year or so.

 And then again, it is a big deal and something you should be aware of if you plan to use the GF 55mm f/1.7 with the GFX 50R.
-I assume this issue would be the same with the GFX 50S as the two share the same AF system but have not tested it.
+I assume this issue would be the same with the GFX 50S as the two share the same AF system, but I have not tested it on the 50S.

 I hope to be able to use the GF 55mm f/1.7 R WR with the GFX 100 II in the next few days and will report back here.
 I assume it will handle autofocus much better.